Regulations for University Officers

 (n) a person, not also being a member of Council, elected by the Conference of Colleges

-shall report to Council with a recommendation that a named person be appointed as the next Vice-Chancellor;
+shall report to Council with a recommendation that a named individual be appointed as the next Vice-Chancellor;

 (2) (a) The appointed and elected members of the committee at paragraph (1) above shall hold office for seven years and shall not be eligible for a further period of office on the committee in either an appointed or an elected position until the expiry of seven years from the date on which the first period of office expires, except that a member appointed or elected for less than a full period in order to fill a casual vacancy may be appointed or elected for one consecutive period of seven years.